 Characteristics of Copywriting

 - Targeted: Copywriting is tailored to a specific audience or customer segment.
-It focuses on understanding the audience’s needs, desires, and pain points and crafting a message that resonates with them.
+It focuses on Example of Copywriting

 To provide a clearer understanding of copywriting, let’s consider an example.
 Imagine you come across an online advertisement for a new smartphone.
 The ad highlights the phone’s sleek design, advanced features, and competitive pricing.
 It includes a clear call-to-action, urging you to “Buy Now” or “Learn More.”
 The purpose of the copy is to persuade the reader to take immediate action and make a purchase.